Texas man reported missing as a teen in 2015 returned home the next day, police say

-HOUSTON — (AP) — A Texas man who went missing as a teenager in 2015 returned home the next day but he and his mother deceived officers by giving false names over the ensuing eight years, police said Thursday.
+HOUSTON — (AP) — A Texas man who was reported missing as a teenager in 2015 returned home the next day but he and his mother deceived officers by giving false names over the ensuing eight years, police said Thursday.

 Houston police detectives said prosecutors have declined to bring false report charges against Janie Santana and her son, Rudolph "Rudy" Farias IV, but that their investigation is continuing.